hausen8/EasyProbe/README.md

 fc-cache -f -v
 ```

 to rebuild your fonts cache.
-You can check if easyfonts.ttf is installed properly by entering
+You can check if easyicons.ttf is installed properly by entering

 ```
 fc-list | grep "easyicons"